Gates-Of-Time/FVProject-Quests/README.md

 # FVProject Quests
-These are the quest files for [The Firionia Vie Project](https://fvproject.com/) EQEmu Server.
+These are the quest files for [The Firionia Vie Project](https://fvproject.com/) emulated server.
 These quest scripts cover "Classic" EverQuest, prior to any expansion content.

-## Open Source
+## Close Source
-These quest scripts are open source.
-Please feel free to use them as you see fit under the terms of the [MIT license](https://github.com/Gates-Of-Time/FVProject-Quests/blob/master/LICENSE)
+These quest scripts are closed source.
+All rights are reserved.

 ## Contributing
 Please review our [Coding Conventions](https://github.com/Gates-Of-Time/FVProject-Quests/blob/master/CONTRIBUTING.md) and feel free to join in!